mrd0x/secblog/src/pages/abusing-mcafee-vulnerabilities-misconfigurations/index.md

     C:\ProgramData\McAfee\Endpoint Security\McAfeeSettingsBackup\*.reg

-## On-Demand Scans
+## On-Demand Scan Exclusions

 The aforementioned technique only covers OAS and therefore if the machine is scanned with an On-Demand Scan (ODS) then your files may be detected and deleted.
 If you want the exclusions list for ODS check the following registry key.

     reg query HKLM\SOFTWARE\McAfee\AVSolution\ODS\541* /v exclusions

 \* 541 may be a different number on your target machine

 # Method 2 - ENS Disabled AMSI